Davina Rush Davina Rush

 If you know me personally, or have read my previous blogs, you know that I have always been haunted.

-Mostly in the best ways—by the spirits of my grandmothers, by my soul family, by my guides who stand watch in the quiet hours and warn me when necessary.
+Mostly in the best ways—by the spirits of my grandmothers, by my soul family, by my guides who stand watch in the quiet hours and warn me when needed.
 Their presence… a calming hush in the room, a hand on my shoulder, a whisper of old wisdom, the fleeting glimpse of a familiar face.

 And then sometimes the haunting is darker, chilling, maybe a little scary.
-The shadow man who tormented me for years—and then tormented my three-year-old son…. or the fluorescent bulb that shattered against the door when I tried to escape.
+The shadow man who tormented me for years—and tormented my then three-year-old son…. or the fluorescent bulb that shattered against the door when I tried to escape.
 That electric, crawling sense of being watched by something ancient and menacing.

-And sometimes—I myself am the haunting.
+But sometimes—I myself am the haunting.

-I am the one who rattles the walls with old grief.
-Who carries rooms inside of me that no one else has the strength to witness.
-In this story—I am the ghost.
+I am the one who rattles the walls with old grief—the one who carries rooms inside of me that no one else has the strength to witness.

-True story: I have this recurring dream that shifts and changes ever so slightly over the years as I shift and change.
+I have this recurring dream that shifts and changes ever so slightly over the years as I shift and change.
 In this dream, there is always a beautifully decayed gothic house with endless hidden rooms, winding passages that no one knows about but me, and a myriad of ghosts tucked away in every corner.

 Or the shy ghost in the basement that won’t show itself unless I’m alone or with someone I trust deeply.

 “I’m here,” I call to it when I go down into the shadowy depths below the house.
-“It’s just me.
-You can come out.”
+“You can come out,” I call out.
 I bring a candle, I open the door, and I offer my company.
 This one is so quiet that you wouldn’t even know of its existence, if not for the occasional shuffling footsteps in the shadows.
-But I still visit, forever trying to coax it from the dark spaces.
+But I still visit, forever trying to coax it from the dark spaces, hoping to share a moment of light.

 “I’m sorry,” I tell them as they take their last breath and disappear beneath the moldering leaves, even though they meant me harm.
-“No one comes here uninvited,” I whisper to the person who no longer exists in my world.

 These dreams are not nightmares.
 Oddly, they are beautiful to me.
-Like a private, powerful sanctuary that belongs to only to me.
+Like a private sanctuary that belongs to only to me.
 A place where I know where all the doors lead, where only i know the way out of the labyrinth— the dangers, the hidden places that no one else could survive or even bear to look upon.
 The dark, the damaged, the grieving, the raging—but also the fragile, the beautiful, and the brilliantly sunlit spaces.

 I’ve had these dreams for years, and more and more I’ve come to realize that this house—this gloriously haunted place—is ME.